 EVICTION MORATORIUM, RENT FREEZE, & OTHER COVID-19 INFO FOR SF TENANTS ONLY

-San Francisco Mayor London Breed recently issued an updated rent payment and eviction moratorium that covers both non-payment of rent during the COVID-19 crisis and evictions, except for those due to violence, threats of violence and health and safety issues.
+San Francisco Mayor London Breed issued (and updated several times, most recently on June 26) a rent payment and eviction moratorium that covers both non-payment of rent during the COVID-19 crisis and evictions, except for those due to violence, threats of violence and health and safety issues.

-Note that the term “landlord” includes master tenants or any individual who has the right to recover possession of a residential unit.
+In her latest order, the term “landlord” includes master tenant or any individual who has the right to recover possession of a residential unit.

 Tenants who live with their landlords (lodgers) are covered under this order.

 Nuisance evictions involving violence or threats of violence are the only evictions that can still proceed through the courts.
-This moratorium extends for 60 days after the mayor’s eviction moratorium order expires (June 30, 2020).
-That means the eviction moratorium is in effect until August 30.
+This moratorium extends for 60 days after the mayor’s eviction moratorium order expires.
+That moratorium expires July 29, 2020.
+That means the eviction moratorium is in effect until September 30, 2020.
 This could be extended.
 If you live in a city outside SF, check out Tenants Together’s CA tenant protections under COVID19, English Version & Spanish Version.

 The order applies to all rent-controlled and other private market rental units (those built before and after 79, and single family homes, too), as well as units where the rent is controlled or regulated by the City, including privately held units regulated by the Mayor’s Office of Housing and Community Development or the Department of Homelessness and Supportive Housing.
 It does NOT apply to tourist hotels or a tourist unit of a residential hotel.
 However, a person cannot be removed from these tourist room if they are self isolating or quarantining during the crisis.